What is 21 Days of Prayer?

 WHEN IS THE 21 DAYS OF PRAYER?

 The practice of prayer can fit into even the busiest of schedules.
 If you are unsure how to start praying, or how to embed this practice into your life, we would love to help you navigate this exciting new chapter!
-Just fill out the form at the bottom of this page, or text ‘CONNECT’ to 804-730-3676.
+Just fill out the form at the bottom of this page.

 Prayer is the center-point of life with God.